attorney advertisement

 FAQ 3 - What's the difference between these courts?

-Generally speaking, there are good courts and bad courts.
-In the good ones, your attorney can get the charge reduced.
-In the bad courts, you must plead guilty or go to trial.
+Generally speaking, there are "good" and "bad" traffic courts.
+In the good ones, your attorney can go there and negotiate a settlement to get the charge reduced for you.
+In the bad courts, there are no deals.
+You must plead guilty or go to trial.
+There are exceptions, of course.
+Even in the "good" ones, there are some charges that won't be reduced.
 Here is how the Long Island courts break down:

-SUFFOLK TRAFFIC VIOLATIONS BUREAU - TVB - In Suffolk county at large, most tickets will put you at TVB in Hauppauge.
-The TVB system is used QUEENS and throughout the 5 boroughs NYC as well.
-TVB is usually the worst court to be in because there are, with a very rare exception, no plea bargains allowed, so you cannot plead guilty to a lesser charge.
+- The TVB system is used QUEENS and throughout the 5 boroughs NYC.
+TVB is usually not a good to be in because cases can take YEARS to finish and there are, with a very rare exception, no plea bargains allowed, so you cannot plead guilty to a lesser charge.
 It's win or lose at TVB.
 To make matters worse, the BURDEN OF PROOF at TVB is LOWER than in criminal courts.
 TVB only requires proof by "...clear and convincing evidence" a much easier burden than proof "...beyond a reasonable doubt."
 This makes it easier to convict you.

 Bottom line: Your only choice (in the vast majority of cases) at TVB is to (a) plead guilty (and i do NOT recommend you plead guilty under any circumstances at tvb) or (b) fight the ticket.
 The only way to avoid the fines, surcharges and other penalties is to fight.

 Since most folks are not equipped to cross-examine a cop, it is wise to hire an attorney to defend you.
 Why? - Well, I can't know what you do for a living, but even the most challenging careers do NOT prepare you to effectively cross-examine a police officer.
-Those poor souls who try to defend themselves in traffic court are often surprised when they discover that the rules of this court are NOTHING like they expected.
+Those poor souls who try to defend themselves in traffic court are often surprised when they discover that the rules of this court are NOTHING like the courts you see on TV.

 There are three advantages to having counsel.
 The first is we KNOW THE RULES OF THE GAME, so your odds of winning at TVB are much better with an experienced traffic lawyer.
 The second is convenience, because YOU NEED NOT APPEAR.
 You can go to work or school, or yoga, or lunch (my personal favorite) instead of coming to court.
 Third, your attorney can help to prepare your hearing so that your chances of success on an appeal are better.
 If you are facing suspension, this can be vital to your ability to continue working.
+I have several cases that will be more than fourt years old when they finish.
+I have a couple of cases that will be more than five years old when finished.
 More on this later in FAQ #8

 FIRST DISTRICT COURT OF SUFFOLK - If you are at First District, there is good news and bad news.
-The bad news is that you are there because you have committed a CRIMINAL offense (usually unlicensed driving) - a misdemeanor punishable by jail time!
-The good news is that your lawyer can usually work out a deal to reduce the charges without having a trial, like TVB requires.
+The bad news is that you are there because you have committed a CRIMINAL offense (such as DWI, reckless driving, aggravated unlicensed or aggravated unregistered) - criminal misdemeanors punishable by jail time!
+The good news is that unlike SCTPVA, this is a reasonable court staffed by legal professionals, not political hacks.
+We can usually work out a deal to reduce the charges without having a trial here.

 Reasons to retain counsel at this court are several:

-1 - The sheer volume of tickets given on some of the busiest roads in America.
-If you are a busy working person - and who isn't? - Hire an attorney for this court.
-Some days at NCTPVA look like the line at the E-ticket rides at Disney World on a summer weekend!
-It will save you a great deal of time, because in most cases you do not have to appear in person, and we usually make three appearances for you: one to answer, a second conference your case and a third to pay your fines and provide your receipt.
+1 - CONVENIENCE: THIS IS A VERY BUSY COURT!
+The sheer volume of tickets given on some of the most heavily traveled roads in New York.
+If you are a busy working person - and who isn't? - Consider an attorney for this court.
+Some days at NCTPVA look like the line at Disney World on a summer weekend!
+It will save you a great deal of time, because in almost all cases you do not have to appear in person.

-FIRST DISTRICT COURT OF NASSAU aka "WORST DISTRICT COURT OF NASSAU" - If you are at First District Court in Nassau, that's usually bad news.
+FIRST DISTRICT COURT OF NASSAU - If you are at First District Court in Nassau, that's usually bad news.
 The bad news is that you are there because you have committed a criminal offense.
-The WORSE news is that the staff at this court - the Judges and A.D.A.s - are a fairly STRICT group whose goal seems to be to make the population into criminals, especially if you are poor or black.
+The WORSE news is that the staff at this court has little or no discretion, making them inflexible to defendants who seek to contest their case.
+Simple dispositions are still possible, but if you are seeking a trial, expect years of delays.
+Trucking matters remain among the few bright spots at 99 Main street, thanks to their dedicated prosecutor regularly assigned to Arraignments.

 FAQ 4 - I answered my ticket at First District Court.
 I wanted to plead guilty or settle the matter.
 The judge just got mad and yelled at me to come back with a lawyer.
 Why is the judge angry?
 What did I do wrong?